avf2001/IELTS/Speaking Part 1.md

 * What is your neighbourhood like?
 * Do most people live in houses in your country?
 ## Art
+* Are you good at art?
+* Did you learn art at school when you were a child?
+* What kind of art do you like?
+* Is art popular in your country?
+* Have you ever been to an art gallery?
+* Do you think children can benefit from going to art galleries?
 ## Birthdays
 ## Childhood
 ## Clothes